-Section 11 "Remuneration of the board of directors": There is no obligation to present the guidelines for remuneration of the Board of Directors to the shareholders of a Bermuda incorporated company.
-The Company will provide information to its shareholders regarding remuneration of the Board of Directors in compliance US GAAP but will not implement procedures that are not generally applied under Bermuda law.
+Section 11 "Remuneration of the board of directors": There is no obligation to present the guidelines for remuneration of the Board of Directors to the shareholders of a Bermuda incorporated company and the Company will not implement procedures that are not generally applied under Bermuda law.
 The Company therefore deviates from this part of section 11 of the Norwegian Code of Practice.
 There are no service contracts between the Company and any of its directors providing for benefits upon termination of their service.

-Section 12 "Remuneration of executive personnel": There is no obligation to present the guidelines for remuneration of the executive management to the shareholders of a Bermuda incorporated company.
-The Company provides information to its shareholders regarding remuneration of the executive management in compliance with US GAAP, but will not implement procedures that are not generally applied under Bermuda law.
+Section 12 "Remuneration of executive personnel": There is no obligation to present the guidelines for remuneration of the executive management to the shareholders of a Bermuda incorporated company and the Company will not implement procedures that are not generally applied under Bermuda law.
 In the view of the Company there is sufficient transparency and simplicity in the remuneration structure and information provided through the annual report and financial statements are sufficient to keep shareholders adequately informed.
 The Company therefore deviates from this part of section 12 of the Norwegian Code of Practice.

-12.10 Employees
+13.10 Employees